HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 This makes us consider that even though web pages have some level of caching, the way the policies are used is outdated and not optimized to the latest state of their products.

-### Lighthouse wasted bytes
-From 2020 to 2021 on repeated views there was a 3.28% improvement in wasted bytes across all audited pages.
+Based on **Lighthouse wasted bytes** from 2020 to 2021 on repeated views there was a 3.28% improvement in wasted bytes across all audited pages.
 This lowered the percentage of pages that waste 1 MB from 42.8% to 39.5%, showing a considerable trend from the community in building products that are less costly for international users with paid internet data plans.

 [TODO Add figure for Distribution of potential byte savings from the Lighthouse caching audit]